Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB325', 'Running nightly tests with RapiseLauncher on VM with RDP')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB325.aspx">KB325</a> Running nightly tests with RapiseLauncher on VM with RDP

 It is common to use UI tests with RDP connected to remote VM.
 By default this works only while RDP window is open and client is connected.
-On disconnect remote session gets locked and UI becomes unavaliable for the test.
+On disconnect remote session gets locked and UI becomes unavailable for the test.
 This topic covers a workaround.

 ### <a onclick="return RegisterKbClick('KB324', 'List Files from Folder in RVL')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB324.aspx">KB324</a> List Files from Folder in RVL